sdiehl/wiwinwlh/tutorial.md

 ```

 Using newtype deriving with the mtl library typeclasses we can produce flattened transformer types that don't
 require explicit lifting in the transform stack.
-For example a little stack machine the Reader Writer and
+For example, here is a little stack machine involving the
-State monads.
+Reader, Writer and State monads.

 ~~~~ {.haskell include="src/03-monad-transformers/newtype_deriving.hs"}
 ~~~~